madara-alliance/madara/README.md

 **Full Node**

-A full node, synchronizing the state of the chain from genesis.
+Synchronizes the state of the chain from genesis.

 ```bash
 cargo run --release --        \